The best sales to shop today: Always Pan, AirPods, Roomba and more | CNN Underscored

 If you’re looking to cut back on your use of paper towels, it’s as good a time as ever to try out ultra-absorbent Swedish Dishcloths.
 Ten-packs of the cult-favorite paper towel replacements are on sale at Amazon for just $16.11 when you clip the on-page coupon — a price that pales in comparison to the amount you’ll save on paper product restocks, not to mention the positive impact you’ll have on the planet.
 These dishcloths are machine-washable, so they can be used on messes over and over.
 Read more about them in our full review here.

-Apple AirPods with Charging Case ($109, originally $159; amazon.com)
+Apple AirPods With Charging Case ($109, originally $159; amazon.com)

 Ready to get your gifting done early?
-The earlier model of the Apple AirPods are now on sale on Amazon as part of the brand’s early Black Friday promotion.
+The earlier model of the Apple AirPods is now on sale on Amazon as part of the brand’s early Black Friday promotion.
 In our testing, we found the Apple AirPods stood up well against the AirPods Pro, and now they’re $50 off with the included charging case.
 Pair them easily to your smartphone using Bluetooth, or if you want to snag the wireless charging version of the original AirPods, they’re also on sale for $129.

 iRobot Roomba 980 Robotic Vacuum ($254.99 with code LIKENEWFALL15, originally $599.99; ebay.com)

 Take vacuuming off your to-do list for good when you snag this offer on a refurbished iRobot Roomba 980.
-This Wi-Fi-connected robotic vacuum, now just $299.99 at Ebay when you use code LIKENEWFALL15 at checkout, uses a patented AeroForce 3-Stage Cleaning System with tangle-free multisurface brushes and power-lifting suction to suck in embedded dirt, debris and pet hair so your floors can be sparkling clean without you having to lift a finger.
+This Wi-Fi-connected robotic vacuum, now just $299.99 at eBay when you use code LIKENEWFALL15 at checkout, uses a patented AeroForce 3-Stage Cleaning System with tangle-free multisurface brushes and power-lifting suction to suck in embedded dirt, debris and pet hair so your floors can be sparkling clean without you having to lift a finger.

 Greenworks Outdoor Tools (starting at $34.99; amazon.com)